Binondo: History

 Binondo became the main center for business and finance in Manila for the ethnic Chinese, Chinese mestizos and Spanish Filipinos.
 During the Spanish colonial period, many esteros (canals) were constructed in the Binondo area, from where they entered the Pasig River.
 Among the many who married at the historic Binondo Church was Andres Bonifacio in 1895, who became a hero of the Philippine Revolution.

-Before World War II, Binondo was the centre of a banking and financial community which included insurance companies, commercial banks and other financial institutions from Britain and the United States.
+Before World War II, Binondo was the center of a banking and financial community which included insurance companies, commercial banks and other financial institutions from Britain and the United States.
 These banks were located mostly along Escólta, which used to be called the "Wall Street of the Philippines".

-After the war and new development, most businesses began to relocate to the newer area of Makati.
-During the financial crisis of the early 1980s, it had the moniker "Binondo Central Bank", as the local Chinese businessmen engaged in massive black market trading of US dollars, which often determined the national peso-dollar exchange rate.
+After the war and new development, most businesses began to relocate to the newer Zobel de Ayala family-led area of Makati.
+During the financial crisis of the early 1980s under the presidency of Ferdinand Marcos, it had the moniker "Binondo Central Bank", as the local Chinese businessmen engaged in massive black market trading of US dollars, which often determined the national peso-dollar exchange rate.
 Given its rich historical and financial significance, Binondo is said to have one of the highest land values nationwide.

+The Binondo was plot setting for the episode "Mata" and "Mukha" of the 2010 horror film Cinco.